-SUMMARY AND DISCUSSIONS
+5. SUMMARY AND DISCUSSIONS

-A wireless sensing unit for structural monitoring has been presented.
+A cost-effective sensing unit for structural monitoring is important for determining the vitality of a structure and to ensure safety.
+In this paper, a wireless sensing unit for structural monitoring has been presented.
 The wireless sensing unit includes the computational capabilities as its core.
-The core's microcontrollers facilitate localized processing of raw time-history data prior to transmission in the wireless network.
+The core's microcontrollers facilitate localized processing of raw data prior to transmission in the wireless network.
 Distributing computational power throughout the sensor network in this manner attains high energy efficiency thereby preserving portable battery operational lives.
-The study has illustrated that energy-efficiencies can potentially be gained by performing local data interrogation tasks.
+The study has illustrated that energy-efficiencies can potentially be gained by performing local data interrogation and decision making tasks.
 Furthermore, data compression can be employed to reduce the size of time-history records prior to transmission.
-Redesign effort is currently underway to further minimize the power consumption of the wireless sensing unit (Wang et al. 2005).
+While this paper focuses on measuring acceleration, the wireless sensing unit can accommodate other sensors such as strain, temperature and other environmental measurements.
+Re-design and field validation efforts are now underway to further reduce the cost and to minimize the power consumption of the wireless sensing unit (Wang et al. 2005, SPIE).